carlosvazquez24/Gym/README.md

 ---

-## 🚀 Instalation and execution
+## 🚀 Installation and execution

-### Create a database in your MYSQL local enviroment
+### Create a database in your MYSQL local environment

 ![imagen](images/Screenshot_174.png)

-### Clone the repsoitory, then, enter to GymManager.Web.sln file
+### Clone the repository, then, enter to GymManager.Web.sln file

 ![imagen](images/Screenshot_173.png)

-### In Visual Studio, go to GymManager.Web project and modifiy the string connection in the appsettings.json file, replacing your database name and MYSQL credentials
+### In Visual Studio, go to GymManager.Web project and modify the string connection in the appsettings.json file, replacing your database name and MYSQL credentials

 ![imagen](images/Screenshot_172.png)